 Porter grew up in Amherst and now lives in Boston.
 He has taught at the Boston University Tanglewood Institute but this program in the early college’s South Berkshire Concerts series will be his Berkshire concert debut.
-His unconventional career has included such projects as "Re-imagining Debussy," a set of 15 short pieces composed for him, each by a different composer.
-They were written, he says, in the spirit -- though not necessarily the style -- of the French composer.

 The idea came to him as a result of an immersion of Debussy during a residency at an international arts center in Paris in the summer of 2012.
 The occasion was the 150th anniversary of Debussy’s birth.

 You can look at musicians’ biographies and find long lists of places where they have played, premieres they have given and reviews they have garnered.
 If places like Carnegie Hall don’t loom large in Porter’s file, he has performed many times, for example, at the Frederick Collection, a museum of vintage pianos dating from the 1790s to 1920s.
 It is located in Ashburnham, a town near the New Hampshire border.